The Familiar

 A lick and a tumble, and his surroundings became hot, wet flesh as he found himself on his back, on the tongue, staring up at roof then black coyote lips then white coyote teeth then red coyote mouth then darkness.
 He felt a shudder as the coyote moved, then heard footsteps approach, shoes crackling on the pavement.

 “Mr. Galliway?”
 A creak, a rapping on stone.
-He could catalog the sounds, but only abstractly—most of what Jeve could hear was the moist sounds of mother of God being completely in a coyote’s mouth.
-Her breath wasn’t bad, not like he’d have expected—almost sweet.
-But it was hot, and saliva pooled around him, and while he hadn’t been feeling in control of his situation for most of the day, this was a whole new level.
-With any luck, his own hyperventilating and the hammering of his heart wouldn’t be audible.
+He could catalog the sounds, but only abstractly—most of what Jeve could hear was the moist sounds of mother of God being completely in a creature’s mouth.
+He could feel the coyote’s breathing.
+Her breath wasn’t bad, not like he’d have expected, but it was hot, and saliva pooled around him, reminding him that he was—as horrible as it was to contemplate—a mere morsel sitting on the tongue of a carnivore.

 “Well, aren’t you a pretty dog,” a second voice came.
 “Are you a coyote?
 I’ve never seen a domesticated coyote before.”